HFQR/xitca-web/postgres/README.md

 fn parse(row: Row<'_>) {
     // parse column foo to Bytes. it's a reference counted byte slice.
-    // can be roughly seen as Arc<[u8]>. it references Row's internal buffer
-    // which is also a reference counted byte slice. let bytes: Bytes = row.get_zc("foo");
+    // can be roughly seen as Arc<[u8]>. let bytes: Bytes = row.get_zc("foo");

-    // parse column bar to BytesStr. it's also a reference counted slice but for String.
+    // parse column bar to BytesStr. it's a reference counted slice but for String.
     // can be roughly seen as Arc<str>. let str: BytesStr = row.get_zc("bar");